 Modify Triggers in SQL Server Example

-The following examples will help you understand the steps involved in modifying the existing SQL Triggers using the SQL Management Studio, and Transact-SQL Query.
+The following examples will help you understand the steps involved in modifying the existing SQL Triggers using the Management Studio, and query.

 Before we get into the SQL Trigger modification, let me show you the list of available options that the Management Studio is providing to you.
 As we show below, you can drop it, drop and recreate, alter it, and create it.

-To modify the Trigger using the Management Studio, Please navigate to the table that holds the Trigger.
-Next, select the Trigger that you want to modify (triggers_in_sql), and right-click on it will open the context menu.
+To modify it using the Management Studio, Please navigate to the table that holds them.
+Next, select the one that you want to modify (triggers_in_sql), and right-click on it will open the context menu.
 Here, select the Modify option

 Once you choose the Modify option, a new query window will open with auto-generated ALTER TRIGGER code.
 You can modify it as per your requirement.

-Use Alter Trigger to Modify Sql Server Triggers example
+Use SQL Server Alter Trigger to Modify example

-The steps involved in modifying the existing triggers using the ALTER TRIGGER statement.
+The steps involved in modifying the existing one using the ALTER statement.
 To do so, Click New query and return the following query.

 ALTER TRIGGER [dbo].[triggers_in_sql] ON [dbo].[EmployeeTable] AFTER INSERT AS BEGIN -- Modify as per Your requirement END